2022 Colonial Athletic Association football season

 The 2022 Colonial Athletic Association football season was the 16th season of the Colonial Athletic Association football taking place during the 2022 NCAA Division I FCS football season.
-The season began on September 1 with non-conference play.
-Conference play began on September 24, 2022.
+The season began on September 1, 2022, with non-conference play and with conference play beginning on September 24, 2022.

+This was the final year that the conference was known as the Colonial Athletic Association.
+In July 2023, it rebranded to become the Coastal Athletic Association.

 Background

 Monmouth and Hampton joined the CAA from the Big South Conference.
 James Madison left the CAA and transitioned to the FBS into the Sun Belt Conference.

-Previous season

-The 2021 Colonial Athletic Association champion was No. 3 James Madison with a record of 12–2 overall, and 7–1 in conference play.